vijayabhaskar-ev/ToDo/README.md

 # ToDo

-This is a todo list web app made  with mean stack.
+This is a todo list web app made  with  nodejs